Marketing

 Building a voice and audience profile to generate on-brand content

-Create a reusable voice profile from high-signal writing samples, audience context, tone guidelines, and prompt templates so AI can generate blogs, emails, social posts, and related marketing content in a consistent brand voice across channels and audiences.
+Create a reusable voice profile from high-signal writing samples, audience context, tone guidelines, prompt templates, and review rules so AI can generate and check blogs, emails, social posts, and landing pages in a consistent, trustworthy brand voice across channels and audiences.

 Why the human is still essential here

-The human provides the real inputs (opinions, experience, audience context, and examples), defines what “sounds like us,” and judges whether outputs feel authentic and appropriate for each audience before anything is published.
+Humans provide the real inputs, define what “sounds like us,” guard against generic or trust-eroding language, and judge whether outputs feel authentic, compliant, and appropriate for each audience before anything is published.

 How people use this